 - Keto Cookies — There are dozens of keto cookie recipes that you can find online.
 Here are some of our favorites: Low Carb Chocolate Chip Cookies, Crisp Meringue Cookies, Keto Buckeye Cookies, and Keto Snickerdoodle Cookies.

 Now that you know how much fat you need to eat and how to fit it all into your keto diet, you have one of the most critical pieces of your diet success figured out.
-However, we would be fools if we didn’t address that fact that it is almost impossible to hit our fat intake goals perfectly every day — even if we use all of the tips that we learned throughout this article.

 One Side of the Spectrum: What If You Don’t Meet Your Fat Goals?